Victoria Lobis, PhD

 Curator of Print Collection and Fine Art Galleries

 Lecturer, Art History

 Victoria Sancho Lobis was appointed in 2009 as the inaugural curator of University of San Diego’s print collection and fine arts galleries.
-She is currently working to develop USD’s exhibition program, build the print collection, and develop strategies to encourage student and faculty involvement with the print collection and art exhibitions.
+She worked to develop USD’s exhibition program, build the print collection, and develop strategies to encourage student and faculty involvement with the print collection and art exhibitions.
 Her research interests include old master prints and drawings, artistic training, and the history of collecting.

 PhD, Columbia University, Art History and Archeology

 MA, Williams College Graduate Program in the History of Art